Wine bottle: Shapes

 Many North and South American, South African, and Australasian wine producers select the bottle shape with which they wish to associate their wines.
 For instance, a producer who believes his wine is similar to Burgundy may choose to bottle his wine in Burgundy-style bottles.

 Other producers (both in and out of Europe) have chosen idiosyncratic bottle styles for marketing purposes.
 Pere-Anselme markets its Châteauneuf-du-Pape in bottles that appear half-melted.
 The Moselland company of Bernkastel-Kues in Germany has a Riesling with a bottle in the shape of a stylized cat.
 The British company Garçon Wines makes a flat wine bottle from recycled PET which is flat enough to fit through a letterbox and hence can be delivered by post.

 The home wine maker may use any bottle, as the shape of the bottle does not affect the taste of the finished product.
 The sole exception is in producing sparkling wine, where thicker-walled bottles should be used to handle the excess pressure.

 Most wine bottles standards have a bore (inner neck) diameter of 18.5 mm at the mouth of the bottle and increase to 21 mm before expanding into the full bottle.

-Colors

-Colouration of wine bottles was traditionally helped with protecting certain wines from solar radiation and to ensure wines age appropriately.
-Over time, regional variations in glass colouration has led to the emergence of "traditional" colours that are associated with certain types of wine.
-These are not absolute rules, and it is common to find bottle colours that deviate from what might be traditional.

-Some examples of traditional colouration include: